FieldRobotEvent/competition_environment/doc/use_gpu_in_docker.md

 # Use GPU inside Docker
 If you have a computer with a (recent) NVIDIA GPU, you can speed up the simulation container and / or use CUDA in your robot container.
+You can test this by running `nvidia-smi`.
 To this end, we provide a seperate simulation image on [Dockerhub](https://hub.docker.com/r/fieldrobotevent/simulation_nvidia) in which the GPU is enabled.
 Instead of using `GZWeb`, this simulation image automatically launches the Gazebo Client user interface and `RVIZ`.

 To use CUDA within your robot container, change the `FROM` argument to `fieldrobotevent/ros-noetic-cuda:latest` and add the `nvidia-container-runtime` environent variables in your `Dockerfile`: